Alex-Pqn/Ohmyfood-ocr_dw/README.md

 Open the [index.html](/index.html) file in your browser or use an extension to start a local server on this file.

+> A [Github Pages preview](https://alex-pqn.github.io/Ohmyfood-ocr_dw/) is also available for this project

 ### CSS Prefixes

 Two possibilities to interact with the project prefixes !